phobos2077/fo2_ecco/docs/ecco_readme.txt

 - PercivalCrump for another save editor with unique features
 - Ziro for solid balance advice
 - pelicano for his Party Orders addon
-- Haenlomal for YAAM which was the basis for my balancing efforts
+- Haenlomal, Glovz and Burn for their damage formulas that inspired me to make my own
 - people at NMA and Nuclear-City forums for useful comments
-- Black Isle Studios for my favorite game of all time!
+- Black Isle Studios (R.I.P.) for my favorite game of all time!

 External art credits: